jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

 For decades, our way of life has been trying to evolve to the Internet Age.
 But, the established powers of the Industrial Age have been holding us back.
-Our society's ability to deal with life's inevitable pitfalls (like pandemics) will only get worse until we completely change our politics.
+Our society's ability to deal with life's inevitable pitfalls will only get worse until we completely change our politics.

-Thus, this current state of affairs gives the middle class a unique opportunity to learn a big lesson.
+Thus, this current state of affairs over the coronavirus gives the middle class a unique opportunity to learn a big lesson.

 Only if we grab hold of modern tools and join the fight to upgrade our society, can we live safer, more predictable, and happy lives again.
 It's an excellent opportunity, one we should all jump at.

 ## New Tech, New Age, New Philosophy

-Life improves with better technology.
-Deaths from disease, famine, and war all decrease as our technological power have gone up.
-We can even look at this corona pandemic and see how lucky we are.
+Life is never easy, because every lifeform is fragile.
+It only takes a few mistakes to chance chance.
+However, our lives improve with better technology.
+Deaths from disease, famine, and war all decrease as our technological power has gone up.

+We can even look at this pandemic and see how lucky we are.

-I'm serious.
-Before 1880, doctors didn't even wash their hands before surgeries, because nobody even knew bacteria and virus existed.
-Most people thought disease was caused by "stale air" and would open windows in hospitals.
-In 2020, we're already working on a Covid-19 vaccine.
+I'm being serious.
+Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody even knew bacteria and virus existed.
+Everyone thought disease was caused by "stale air" and would open windows in hospitals if too many people were getting sick.

+Now in 2020, we're already working on a Covid-19 vaccine.

 We still have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.

-Now we have computers and the internet.
+And, now we have computers and the internet.
 They are game-changers.
-Laptops, digital cameras, tablets, drones, digital sensors are all millions of times better than just 30 years ago.
+Laptops, digital cameras, tablets, drones, bio-sensors are all millions of times better than just 30 years ago.
 Modern technology dramatically empowers us to keep fighting off pandemics, hunger, ignorance, and war.
-But, only if we use them to keep inventing and staying ahead of our problems.
+But, only if we use them to keep evolving to stay ahead of our problems.

 In Nature, lifeforms evolve in jumps called eras or epochs.
 Likewise, humanity develops new technology in leaps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age, for example.

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the changes.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
-I've been thinking about our evolution for years and only now have a grasp.
+I've been thinking about our technological evolution for years and only now have a grasp.

-Improving our technology is hard work, but at least we understand how to do research and development.
+Improving our technology is very hard work, but at least we understand how to do research and development.
 Upgrading politics isn't so straightforward.
-Evolving new politics and philosophy happens with strong emotions, civil wars, and revolutions.
+Unfortunately, evolving new policies, politics, and philosophies always happens with strong emotions, civil wars, or revolutions.

-I want to help you understand your importance in it all.
+I want to help you understand your importance in our political evolution.

 Because in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators have been upgrading our society to the Internet Age.
 All the while, the "eight different bosses" inside Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive.

 Being forced to use outdated technology is why middle-class life is can be so unhappy.
-It's why we drive in endless traffic, still us so much oil for our energy, can't understand the tax code, and worry about our kids' futures.
+It's why we drive in endless traffic, still us so much oil for our energy, can't understand the tax code, worry about our kids' futures, and now live in uncertainty during this pandemic.
 Middle-class life will only get better once we finish the Internet Age upgrade.

 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on Main Street who must do the work.

 The first step is a new mindset.
 Because we the people already have the amazingly powerful digital tools we need.
-We only need to believe in modern philosophy to upgrade to the Internet Age.
+We only need to believe in modern philosophy to upgrade our way of life to the Internet Age.

 ## Looking Up